 There are many more (see list of top 250 here).

 Direct-to-consumer brands are rising again thanks to a number of reasons.
 Retail stores are on the decline, and DTC brands continue to challenge the middleman.
-Technology’s infrastructure can support the DTC ecommerce model and deliver efficiencies across manufacturing and marketing.
-The speed of delivery has also benefited from technology advancements over the past two decades.
-Today’s consumers are price conscious, and products no longer require the wholesaler and retailer markups before it goes to market.
+Technology’s infrastructure can support the DTC eCommerce model and deliver efficiencies across manufacturing and marketing.
+The speed of delivery has also benefited from technological advancements over the past two decades.
+Today’s consumers are price-conscious, and products no longer require the wholesaler and retailer markups before it goes to market.
 An easy in-app “reorder” button makes interacting with the brand seamless.
+You can also read up interesting eCommerce stats if you are keen on knowing more about the particular industry and its growing trends!
+In the digital age, the pace at which eCommerce grows to meet the needs of the customers reminds us of how quickly things can change in the current times.

 Not to mention, consumers seek out great brand experiences.
 To have their consumer packaged goods auto-shipped to their house without having to remember to pick it up at the store does save them stress, time and money.